 High levels of NAC in your body may also suppress HIV-1 reproduction (57).

-flu and flu-like symptoms
+Flu and flu-like symptoms

 Taking NAC during the wintertime months might assist prevent and also treat flu-like signs.
 In one double-blind research study in 262 adults, 600 mg NAC two times a day was well endured and also resulted in a significant decline in the regularity of influenza-like episodes, intensity, and length of time confined to bed (58).

 Some immunity to seasonal human influenza A viruses and also H5N1 (” bird”) influenza are seen in NAC usages.
-A test-tube study indicated that in immune-compromised situations, such as the influenza, NAC might hinder the infection’s ability to replicate.
-This might possibly reduce the signs and symptoms and lifespan of the disease (59).
+A test-tube study indicated that in immune-compromised situations, such as influenza, NAC might hinder the infection’s ability to replicate.
+This might reduce the signs and symptoms and lifespan of the disease (59).